GP Negligence in the UK

 How Long Will My GP Negligence Claim Take?

 Our GP negligence solicitors make most claims on a No Win No Fee basis.
-This means you wouldn’t incur the financial risks of making a medical negligence claim; our solicitors will shoulder the risks on your behalf.
+This means you wouldn’t incur the financial risks of making a medical negligence claim; our solicitors will take the risks on your behalf.

 You won’t have to pay any upfront solicitor fees; if you lose, you will not pay us a penny.
 If your claim is successful, a success fee will be deducted from your final compensation award.
 You can rest assured we will hold you by the hand through this process to help you make an informed decision.